INN3051 Humour, communication, and leadership

 - CampusLillehammer

-This subject explores various perspectives, theories, and models on humor, communication, and leadership in the workplace.
+This subject explores various perspectives, theories, and models on humour, communication, and leadership in the workplace.
 The subject takes a practical-academic approach, which means that theory and practice are combined to enhance practical relevance and learning outcomes.
 It is an intensive course that spans over half a semester.
 The focus is on key concepts, theories, and perspectives to understand and analyze:

 *Minor adjustments may occur.